 If you want to bring your own car to Finland, you can either take the ferry from Stockholm or Tallinn to Turku or Helsinki and drive to Lapland.
 Another option is to drive all the way up through Sweden and cross the border from Tornio or even further north from there.

-In most cases, employer does not cover your expenses to get to Lapland.
+In most cases, your employer does not cover expenses to get to Lapland.

 Additional questions?